 Monday, 10 Oct 2016

-“Survey results show that Australian university students express substantially greater satisfaction with the levels of skills development, learner engagement, teaching quality, student support and learning resources they experience.
+Analysis of survey results reveals substantial differences between Australian and Japanese student responses.
+Australian university students, for example, express substantially greater satisfaction with the levels of skills development, learner engagement, teaching quality, student support and learning resources they experience.

-“Various research studies of cross-cultural differences have found that Japanese survey respondents typically select neutral or slightly negative responses on a four- or five-point scale.”
+Various research studies of cross-cultural differences have found that Japanese survey respondents typically select neutral or slightly negative responses on a four- or five-point scale.

 The joint ACER and Kawaijuku Group research, which attracted participation from 19 universities and 7000 students in Japan, indicates there is significant potential for the use of a common survey instrument across countries to better understand the factors that engage students, improve learning and increase completions.

-“ACER and the Kawaijuku Group are undertaking a larger and more representative Japanese study in 2016-17.
-More detailed analysis and benchmarking will enable us to draw more generalisable conclusions and develop a more comprehensive international perspective on the student experience,” Dr Edwards said.
+ACER and the Kawaijuku Group are undertaking a larger and more representative Japanese study in 2016-17.
+This expanded study will help develop a stronger basis for further analysis and benchmarking and will enable us to draw more generalisable conclusions and develop a more comprehensive international perspective on the student experience.

-“Understanding Australian and Japanese students’ university experience and how this intersects with their achievement gives us another tool for better understanding the factors that most strongly affect student outcomes. ■
+Understanding Australian and Japanese students’ university experience and how this intersects with their achievement gives us another tool for better understanding the factors that most strongly affect student outcomes. ■